 If human rights are supposed to be universal, then who enforces them?

 The International Bill of Rights was created with states in mind; states are the ones that are supposed to protect and enforce human rights protections.
 However, it’s neither probable nor possible that states will universally uphold human rights.
 In the current human rights “regime,” supranational organizations like the UN monitor rights violations through their far-reaching networks and publish reports.
 NGOs engage in human rights work on a local and regional level, raising awareness, building cases, and building institutional capacity to support protections.
 States incorporate human rights language into the laws of their countries and use those laws to hold violators accountable in state courts.
-International courts of law like the International Criminal Court
+International courts of law like the International Criminal Court are used to adjudicate crimes that are considered the “worst kind” of human rights violations and need supranational counsel.

 IoT systems can help aggregate data about human rights violations, increasing transparency about rights protections (while necessarily adhering to data privacy standards).
 By democratizing—in a sense—digital verification, and by expanding the scope of knowledge we can have about human rights violations, IoT enables more actors to take charge of monitoring abuses and adjudicate them locally.
-Human rights may not be codified by law in every state, but there will be more opportunity for corporations or NGOs or social movements or etc. to harness the power of IoT: to incentivize human rights protections, to handle offenders, and to take preventative steps to minimize violations.
+Human rights may not be codified by law in every state, but there will be more opportunity for corporations or NGOs or social movements or etc. to harness the power of IoT: to incentivize human rights protections, to handle offenders, and to take preventive steps to minimize violations.